dblaschke-LANL/PyDislocDyn/readme.md

 Daniel N. Blaschke

 ## License
-PyDislocDyn is distributed according to the [license.txt](license.txt) file.
+PyDislocDyn is distributed according to the [LICENSE.md](LICENSE.md) file.
 All contributions made by employees of Los Alamos National Laboratory are governed by that license.

 C Number: C18073</br>
 doi: [10.11578/dc.20180619.15](https://doi.org/10.11578/dc.20180619.15)</br>